Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 \begin{thm} Maximum likelihood estimates always exist in the closure $\overline{\mathcal{H}}$. \end{thm} \begin{proof} Suppose $x$ is the observed value of the canonical statistic.
 Then there exists a sequence $h_n$ in $\mathcal{H}$ such that

 This sequence has a convergent subsequence $h_{n_k} \to h$ in $G(E)$.
 This limit $h$ is in $\overline{\mathcal{H}}$ and maximizes the likelihood. \end{proof}

-We claim this is the right way to think about completion of exponential families.
 For full exponential families or even closed convex exponential families the closure only contains \emph{proper} log probability densities ($h$ that satisfy the equation in \eqref{eq:proper}).
 This is shown by \citet[Chapter~2]{geyer} and also by \citet{csiszar}.
+We claim that the closure $\overline{\mathcal{H}}$ is the right way to think about completion of the exponential families, as it is explicitly constructed to facilitate useful statistical inference for practitioners.
+For curved exponential families and for general non-full exponential families, applying Fatou's lemma to pointwise convergence in $G(E)$ gives only